dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/system_inner.md

 ## Function `request_add_validator_candidate`

-Can be called by anyone who wishes to become a validator candidate and starts accuring delegated stakes in their staking pool.
+Can be called by anyone who wishes to become a validator candidate and starts accusing delegated stakes in their staking pool.
 Once they have at least <code>MIN_VALIDATOR_JOINING_STAKE</code> amount of stake they can call <code><a href="../ika_system/system_inner.md#(ika_system=0x0)_system_inner_request_add_validator">request_add_validator</a></code> to officially become an active validator at the next epoch.
 Aborts if the caller is already a pending or active validator, or a validator candidate.